 Adding to the strong start in 2019, two large corporate tenants established new corporate headquarters in the Route 128 submarket.
 Waltham-based ZoomInfo, the sales and marketing platform, opened its new 73,000 square foot headquarters at 170 Tracer Lane in Waltham.
 Puma signed a long-term lease for 150,000 square feet at Assembly Row in Somerville.
 When the new building opens in 2021, Puma will consolidate employees from its current Downtown Boston offices and suburban Westford location.
 Most recently, Amazon’s Alexa business unit announced it will lease 50,000 square feet at One Cabot in Medford.
 The expansion to Medford is a major win for the city and the Rivers Edge neighborhood.
 Most credit the area’s accessibility to the MBTA Orange Line and clustering of local robotics workforce with Amazon’s strategic decision to push north of the city.

-Looking forward, strong regional macroeconomic indicators coupled with strengthening regional demographics have the Greater Boston suburban real estate market positioned for future growth.
-Over the next 12 months, watch as both investors and tenants acknowledge the growing spread between Downtown pricing and the suburbs and the market adjusts accordingly.
+Looking forward, strong regional macroeconomic indicators coupled with strengthening regional demographics have the Greater Boston suburban real estate market positioned for future growth, reflected by a very strong beginning to 2019.
+With Boston’s notably compact size and limited transit network, there is enormous potential for growth within the inner suburban markets.
+Over the next 12 months, watch as both investors and tenants acknowledge the growing spread between Downtown and suburban pricing/yields and how the market will adjust accordingly.